Chart Color Schemes

 The level of general health in Aranda is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Aranda demonstrates above-average health outcomes with prevalence of common health conditions low among its general population but higher than the national average across older, at-risk cohorts.
-Approximately 69% of Aranda's total population (1,790 people) has private health cover, compared to 57.1% in Australian Capital Territory and a national average of 55.3%.
-The most common medical conditions are arthritis and mental health issues, affecting 8.7 and 7.9% of residents respectively, while 70.1% report being completely clear of medical ailments compared to 68.1% in Australian Capital Territory.
+Aranda demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population.
+However, this prevalence is higher than the national average among older, at-risk cohorts.
+The rate of private health cover in Aranda is exceptionally high at approximately 69% of the total population (1,787 people), compared to 57.1% across the Australian Capital Territory and a national average of 55.3%.

-Aranda has a higher percentage of residents aged 65 and over at 19.6% (505 people), compared to the 15.3% in Australian Capital Territory, indicating that this cohort may require more attention than the broader population.
+The most common medical conditions are arthritis and mental health issues, impacting 8.7 and 7.9% of residents respectively, while 70.1% declare themselves completely clear of medical ailments compared to 68.1% across the Australian Capital Territory.
+Aranda has a higher proportion of residents aged 65 and over at 19.6% (505 people), compared to the 15.3% in the Australian Capital Territory, which may require more attention than the broader population.

 Frequently Asked Questions - Health